DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: Discussion

 \section{Discussion}

+\textbf{Regional Differences and Commonalities.} The specific manifestations of \target{} are closely linked to local laws and regulations.
+Although different regions/countries may have different regulations, our key observation is that there do exist differences between the non-compliant apps and the compliant ones (i.e., the normal apps) in a specific region~\cite{hongGamblnig2022, munyendo2022desperate,chen2021lifting}.
+This suggests that our detection approach can be applied to other regions, though our datasets are collected from Asia.
+Based on our approach, different regions can establish their own datasets to accommodate their regulations.

-\textbf{Scene Graph Construction.} As \sg{} is built using static analysis, apps may leverage app harden techniques to disrupt static analysis.
-In addition, even though the static analysis takes into account the major factors introduced by Android (\ie, multi-threading, lifecycle, and ICCs), apps may evade our analysis by invoking sensitive APIs via reflections, native libraries, and Jsbridge.
-In the future, we plan to incorporate dynamic analysis techniques to deal with the app harden techniques, reflections, and native libraries.
-Moreover, the static analysis can produce incorrect associations between activities and UIs due to its overapproaximations.
-We plan to mitigate such issues using dynamic techniques to filter out false associations.
+\textbf{App Sketch Construction.} As \sg{} is built using static analysis, apps may leverage app hardening techniques to disrupt static analysis.
+In addition, even though the static analysis considers the major factors introduced by Android (\ie, multi-threading, lifecycle, and ICCs), apps may evade our analysis by invoking sensitive APIs via reflections and native libraries.
+On the other side, \sg{} uses network imprints to identify the network features.

-\textbf{Network Imprint.} Since \system{} is built upon static techniques, it uses network imprints to identify the network features rather than fetching the real remote resources.
 While the network imprints are highly malleable, they are still inaccurate compared to real remote resources.
-In the future, we plan to combine dynamic analysis techniques to capture real network remote resources.
-And further, use the network discovery technology to fetch more network information.
+In the future, we plan to incorporate dynamic analysis to deal with the app hardening techniques and capture real network remote resources.

-\textbf{Anti Adversary.} Our model is learned from the behaviors of the ground-truth \target{} dataset.
-To avoid our detection, adversaries may download our dataset and find patterns of behavior that are not covered in it.
-For example, they can use native reflections and specially designed activity transformations to mislead our detection model.
-And we admit that these adversaries against the dataset cannot be prevented due to our limited dataset.
-Since the dataset is collected manually by our team, the number and coverage of samples are limited.
+\textbf{Anti Adversary.} Our model is trained by the ground-truth \target{} dataset.
+To avoid our detection, adversaries may download our dataset and find patterns that are not covered.
+For example, they can use specially designed app sketches to mislead our detection model.
+Since the dataset is collected manually by our team, the number of samples is limited which cannot prevent attacks against the dataset.
 However, we claim that enterprises can supplement the dataset by themselves to improve the coverage, thereby improving the accuracy and avoiding attacks on the model coverage.
-What's more, to improve our model robustness, we have introduced many techniques, such as anti-obfuscation, and Mask strategy.
-Due to our anti-adversary techniques, designing a \target{} pretending to be normal from the learned model are non-trivial.
-As a result, our technique significantly raises the bar for potential attacks.
+In addition, \target{} classification categories can also be added according to the needs of enterprises.